qMaxXen/NBTrackr/README.md

 - To use desktop notifications, download `NBTrackr-Notif-v2.0.0.tar.xz`.
 - To use the pinned image overlay, download `NBTrackr-imgpin-v2.0.0.tar.xz`.

+> You can scroll down to the [Features](https://github.com/qMaxXen/NBTrackr?tab=readme-ov-file#features-desktop-notifications) section to see what each method looks like.

 ## Installation

 > [!CAUTION]